SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 ### Design {#design}

 Before you start building anything, make sure everyone agrees on what you will be building.
+The decisionmaker should sign off on the requirements as well as any flowcharts or wireframes.

 #### Identify the project requirements/MVP {#requirements}